This resource will help you to refine your searches on a particular topic.

 Varying your search words

-Re-evaluate the search words your using.
+Re-evaluate the search words you're using.
 Some general tips include:

 - Thinking about different ways of describing your topic.
 Could the information you need be described using different words?
 Think about synonyms, for example using the word 'adolescent' instead of 'teenager'.
 Is there another way to spell the word (i.e. American vs British spellings)?